Lazymindz/RoslynCodeAnalyzer/README.md

 # RoslynCodeAnalyzer

-A production-grade C# console tool for analyzing .NET solutions and projects using Roslyn.
+A C# console tool for analyzing .NET solutions and projects using Roslyn.
 Outputs a code context file (symbol definitions and references) and a detailed log file.

 ---